 You may be worried about sending your child away for a semester of college, let alone a semester abroad — here’s how you know they are ready.

-As a parent, it's normal to be a little concerned when your kids get older and decide they want to spend a semester volunteering in Europe or are dreaming of a backpacking trip through Asia.
+As a parent, it's normal to be a little concerned when your kids get older and decide they want to spend a semester volunteering in Europe or are dreaming of a backpacking trip through Asia (my parents were!).
 How can you be sure they are ready to take on all of those adventures, without you?
 One way to help make sure your volunteer is ready for all that is making sure they won’t be doing it alone.
 That’s where volunteering with ILP comes in.

 - Is Your Volunteer (Basically) Ready For College?